DarenWintheiser/best-of-web-python/README.md

     <a href="https://twitter.com/mltooling" title="ML Tooling on Twitter"><img src="https://img.shields.io/twitter/follow/mltooling.svg?style=social&label=Follow"></a>
 </p>

 This curated list contains 580 awesome open-source projects with a total of 2.7M stars grouped into 26 categories.
 All projects are ranked by a project-quality score, which is calculated based on various metrics automatically collected from Github and different package managers.
 If you like to add or update projects, feel free to open an [issue](https://github.com/ml-tooling/best-of-web-python/issues/new/choose), submit a [pull request](https://github.com/ml-tooling/best-of-web-python/pulls), or directly edit the [projects.yaml](https://github.com/ml-tooling/best-of-web-python/edit/main/projects.yaml).
-Contributions are very welcome!
+Contributions are very welcome

 ---